Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:21 Or I would link to it.

-01:22 And it was something along the lines of, like, how to program your computer with Python.
+01:22 And it was something along the lines of like, how to program your computer with Python, which sounds silly because we're all pretty good Python programmers.

-01:30 Like, you should think, okay, well, I could do that.
+01:30 Like you should think, okay, well, I could do that.

 01:32 But this was about, how do I automate stuff?